Introduction

 - Devices on the DALI bus are identified using unique addresses assigned during commissioning.

-- DALI supports both individual control and group addressing, enabling flexible configurations for lighting zones and scenes.
+- It supports both individual control and group addressing, enabling flexible configurations for lighting zones and scenes.

 - Individual Addressing: Each device is controlled independently, allowing precise adjustments to individual fixtures.